-If your child has been arrested for a serious criminal offense with the possibility of being charged in adult criminal court, our experienced legal team at Sandman, Finn & Fitzhugh are ready to fight for his/her rights, freedom, and future.
-As former prosecutors, we have a comprehensive understanding of juvenile and adult court to provide your child with knowledgeable and personalized legal solutions.
+If your child has been charged with a serious criminal offense which could go to adult criminal court, the experienced legal team at Sandman, Finn & Fitzhugh, Attorneys at Law, are ready to fight for your child’s rights, freedom, and future.
+As former prosecutors with over a half-century of combined experience, our Raleigh criminal defense attorneys have a complete understanding of both adult and juvenile courts, so we can provide knowledgeable and personalized legal solutions.
+To arrange a free consultation, fill out the form below or call us at (919) 887-8040.